andy-puertas/devmtn-notes/JAVASCRIPT/JS-basics.md

     - returns -1 if no match found

-`array.indexOf(18)` -> Returns -1 because 18 is not in the array can start later `array.indexOf(10, 3)` -> Returns the index of 10, but only starts looking at index 3.
+- `array.indexOf(18)` -> Returns -1 because 18 is not in the array can start later.
+- `array.indexOf(10, 3)` -> Returns the index of 10, but only starts looking at index 3.

 ## split
 - Breaks a string based on a character